 Next we define a process that describes what happens when a particular transformation is executed.
-It waits for the appropriate execute event, after which it outputs produce events for each output datatype.
+The process is fairly straightforward: it waits for the appropriate execute event, after which it outputs produce events for each of the transformation's output datatypes.
 We use replicated interleaving to allow the produce events to occur in any order.
 The overall process then ends in Skip.
+The process alphabet does not contain any extra events - only the execute and produce messages appropriate to the transformation.

 '''

-\alpha(ExecuteOneOnce((id,inputTypes,outputTypes))) = \\ \{execute.id\} \cup \{t:outputTypes \bullet produce.t\} \\ ExecuteOneOnce((id,inputTypes,outputTypes)) = \\ execute!id \rightarrow (\parallel t:outputTypes \bullet produce!t \rightarrow Skip)
+\alpha(ExecuteOneOnce((id, inputTypes, outputTypes))) = \\ \{execute.id\} \cup \{t : outputTypes \bullet produce.t\} \\ ExecuteOneOnce((id, inputTypes, outputTypes)) = \\ execute!id \rightarrow (\parallel t : outputTypes \bullet produce!t \rightarrow Skip)

 '''

-The ExecuteOneOnce process is parameterized on the definition of a transformation; now we instantiate this process for each of the actual transformations in the graph.
-The ExecuteAnyOnce process allows the environment to execute any one transformation.
+The Execute One Once process is parameterized on the definition of a transformation; now we instantiate this process for each of the actual transformations in the graph.
+The Execute Any Once process allows the environment to execute any one transformation.
 Its alphabet consists of all of the produce messages, since we want to prevent datatypes that do not play a part in some transformation from being produced.

-''' \alpha(ExecuteAnyOnce) = \{ | execute, produce | \}
+''' \alpha(ExecuteAnyOnce) = \{ execute, produce \}

-ExecuteAnyOnce = \Box xf : Transformations \bullet ExecuteOneOnce(xf) '''
+ExecuteAnyOnce = \Box xf : Transformations \bullet ExecuteOneOnce(xf) \} '''

-With the ExecuteAnyOnce process, we have allowed the environment to execute a single transformation.
+With the Execute Any Once process, we have allowed the environment to execute a single transformation.
 Now we allow it to execute a sequence of them.
-Since the ExecuteAnyOnce process ends with a Skip (due to it being defined in terms of ExecuteOneOnce), we can accomplish this with a recursive sequential composition.
-The Execute process allows any sequence of transformations to be executed; it does not need to take into account whether a transformation has its inputs satisfied, since this constraint is handled by the Preregs process.
+Since the Execute Any Once process ends with a Skip (due to it being defined in terms of Execute One Once), we can accomplish this with a recursive sequential composition.
+The Execute process allows any sequence of transformations to be executed; it does not need to take into account whether a transformation has its inputs satisfied.
+This constraint is handled by the Prereqs process, and so it will be introduced automatically when we compose together all of the graph processes.